rav2040/knck/README.md

 ## Prerequisities

-Knck (DynamoDB) requires [pm2](https://pm2.io/) to be installed as a peer dependency if running in production mode.
+Knck requires [pm2](https://pm2.io/) to be installed as a peer dependency if running in production mode.
 It also requires access to [AWS DynamoDB](https://aws.amazon.com/dynamodb/).

 If running in a development environment, you should also have the following environment variables set: